heart

 Gendered Innovation 2: Conceptualizing and Studying Trip Chaining

-A simplistic definition of a “trip” describes each trip as a journey from a single start location to a single destination, typically utilizing a single form of transportation.
-The concepts of “trip chaining” and “multipurpose trips” expand upon this definition by recognizing that trips are often involve a sequence of destinations and are multimodal (McGuckin et al., 2005b; Hanson, 1980).
-Research on trip chaining has examined the directions of trips, timing of travel, and purpose of the stops with attention to sex and other covariates—see Method.
+A simplistic definition of a "trip" describes each trip as a journey from a single starting location to a single destination, typically using a single form of transportation.
+The concepts of "trip chaining" and "multipurpose trips" expand on this definition by recognizing that trips often involve a sequence of destinations and are multimodal (McGuckin et al., 2005b; Hanson, 1980).
+Research on trip chaining has examined the directions of trips, timing of travel, and purpose of the stops with attention to gender and other factors intersecting with sex and gender—see Methods below.

 Method: Rethinking Concepts and Theories